 "Be nice," the Anna doll warned.
 "Hi, thanks for the rescue.
 My name's Anelle.
 And this big brute beside me is named Kristoff."

 "Kristoff, that's right!
 You must both be from Frozen.
 We have a lot of Frozen dolls already, but I've never met a Kristoff."
-I said.
+I said."We?"
+Kristoff questioned.

 "There're more dolls upstairs.
 One of them is an Anna doll, actually."